 What does this mean for IT leaders?

-The way we work is changing and employees and companies together must adapt.
-IT leaders are ready to lead the way into the future to bring together multiple generations of workers and their workstyles to realize business benefits.
+The way we work has changed.
+Employees and companies together must continue to adapt.
+IT leaders are ready to bring together multiple generations of workers—and their workstyles—and lead them into the future to realize benefits for the business.
 Cloud-based UCaaS is the enabler for today’s workforce while setting the stage to support the future of work through continuous enhancements.

 The post The Future of Work: Streamlined Communication and Collaboration appeared first on Windstream Enterprise.